Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Conclusion and Future Work

 This study builds a brain-eye-computer based system for object detection in aerial images under few-shot conditions.
-This system detects suspicious targets in aerial images using a region proposal network.
+This system uses a region proposal network to detect suspicious targets in aerial images.
 After obtaining the images with the region proposals, it elicits subjects' ERP signals during target search with the ESSVP paradigm and constructs EEG-image data pairs incorporating eye movement data.
 These pairs are then recognized using the proposed AMBOKD method.
 AMBOKD fully extracts and fuses crucial information from EEG and visual modality features, facilitates end-to-end mutual learning, and improves adaptive multimodal interaction capability through the AMB module.
-Experimental results demonstrates the effectiveness and superiority of our method, and its ability in improving the performance of uni-modality models.
+Experimental results demonstrate the effectiveness and superiority of our method, as well as its ability to enhance unimodal model performance.
 Lastly, the feasibility and transferability of the AMBOKD method and the brain-eye-computer based system are verified through experiments with practical scenario images.
 This study opens new possibilities for robust and efficient dim object detection in aerial applications.

-In the future, we will further develop real-time online systems across a wider range of scenarios.
-We aim to design more efficient experimental paradigms and methods that take full advantage of multimodal characteristics, enhancing the effectiveness and adaptability of multimodal fusion methods.
+Despite its promising results, the proposed method has several limitations that should be addressed in future research.
+First, the current system is designed and evaluated in offline settings, which may limit its real-time applicability in fast-paced aerial detection tasks.
+Future efforts will focus on developing real-time online systems to improve response time and practical utility across a broader range of scenarios.
+Second, the system’s performance may vary based on the subject’s familiarity and engagement with the ESSVP paradigm, necessitating more adaptive and efficient experimental paradigms to reduce inter-subject variability.
+Additionally, to further reduce experimental and application costs, future work will explore system experiments based on low-cost EEG devices with fewer channels.
+Finally, while the study recruited a controlled sample to ensure consistency, the homogeneity of participants may affect generalizability.
+Expanding the dataset with more diverse subjects and aerial images will help enhance robustness and applicability in real-world scenarios.

 \begin{IEEEbiography}[{ }]{Zixing Li} received the B.E. degree in electronics engineering and M.S degree in electronic information from the National University of Defense Technology, Changsha, China, in 2020 and 2022.
 He is currently pursuing the Ph.D. degree in control science and engineering with the College of Intelligence Science and Technology at the National University of Defense Technology.
 His research interests include brain-computer interface, EEG signal processing, and multi-modal learning.